dhellmann/pymotw/PyMOTW/cmd/index.rst

 :Purpose: Create line-oriented command processors.
 :Python Version: 1.4 and later, with some additions in 2.3

-The cmd module contains one public class, Cmd, designed to be used as a base class for command processors such as interactive shells and other command interpreters.
+The :mod:`cmd` module contains one public class, :class:`Cmd`, designed to be used as a base class for command processors such as interactive shells and other command interpreters.
 By default it uses :mod:`readline` for interactive prompt handling, command line editing, and command completion.

 Processing Commands
 ===================